 The aforementioned TSPA journal, dated Autumn 1947, is full of useful information for the historian.
 Here, Adolph mentioned many new accessories for the game, although he has not started to number the range.
 The item that received the most attention was his new booklet called "Advanced Table Soccer", available for a shilling.
 This slim volume had pictures and discussions on the propulsion of figures, tactics, etiquette, and advanced rules such as offside.

-The original version of "Advanced Table Soccer" is now illustrated above.
-From the second edition (shown below), this booklet gained a smart red cover, which lasted throughout the 1950s.
+The original version of "Advanced Table Soccer" is now illustrated above, again with little Subbuteo branding.
+From the second edition (shown further down the page), this booklet gained a smart red cover, which lasted throughout the 1950s.
 Here though, was another plain white leaflet, with a rather dull "line-up" picture on the cover.
 Inside were various sections expanding on various aspects of the game, all described in a very sensible and serious manner.
 If at this point you are thinking it would be interesting to read Adolph's early thoughts on the game, then don't worry - you can....
 I have a 1967-68 version of the Advanced rule book sitting on my lap as I write this, and most of the content is identical to the 1947 version.
 We have a foreword; the valuable hints in setting out the game; propulsion; tactics; your team as your favourite club; leagues; and finally the advanced rules.
 It is really only this final section that changed and expanded - with complicated "complete playing rules" arriving in the early 1950s.
 Most of the rest is word for word with the 1947 version.

 Back in 1947, the advanced rules only covered three areas, goal scoring, off-side, and goal-keeping.
 The semi-circular shooting areas were replaced by an invisible line, half-way between goal and half-way (I believe Adolph could not get the curved lines printed onto a pitch), but in this period, you could actually score from your own half (never mind the shooting area), if you followed this Byzantine rule....